 After the killings at the OK Corral, Doc Holliday came to Colorado to settle down into a peaceful life until one of his sworn enemies was seen in a local bar.
 Holliday attempted to kill the man before some miners subdued him.
 The Leadville public records still show the evidence of his arrest.

 Leadville was also the site of unimaginable violence during its early days.
 The Lake County War, fought over land disputes, raged here for years.
 There was a famous murder of Judge Dyer, a man who tried to bring law and order to the area.
-Numerous stagecoach robberies occured in the region.
+Numerous stagecoach robberies occurred in the region.
 Indeed, Leadville did everything it could to reinforce the mythos of the "Wild West."

 Today, Leadville is a rather bustling mountain community that has a large population.